LucasSte/MLX-vs-Pytorch/README.md

 [BERT-tiny model](https://huggingface.co/prajjwal1/bert-tiny) for the respective BERT blocks.
 It classifies pairs of sentences as  having a contradiction, entailment or neutral relation.
 It was implemented in pure PyTorch and pure MLX respectively.
 We do not initialize it with any pre-trained weights, so the benchmark can be seen as pure training.
+The dataset for training was the [NLI dataset](https://sbert.net/datasets/AllNLI.tsv.gz).

 The only adaptation in this case was that we used PyTorch dataloader for the MLX model too, as it was compatible with the tokenizer library.
 Even though the data loader creates a PyTorch tensor for each input, we can transform it to a